Part of the Clearbraces.ie network

 Missing teeth can often have a dramatically negative effect on the appearance of a smile.
 Until recently, the only solution to replace missing teeth was to place a bridge or removable partial denture.
 In either case, the lack of a tooth root in the area often results in collapse of the bone.
 This can lead to changes in facial appearance as well as poor dental aesthetics.

-Dr. Buckley can replace the root portion of a missing tooth with a dental implant, which can then be used as an anchor for a new tooth.
+Your dentist can replace the root portion of a missing tooth with a dental implant, which can then be used as an anchor for a new tooth.
 These dental implants may be the best cosmetic and functional result for restoring a missing tooth.

 For the replacement of missing teeth it is imperative that dental implants are considered.
 Whether replacing a single tooth or several teeth, implants may provide a more natural appearance and feel.
 Unlike conventional bridgework, implants can provide tooth replacement without the need to cut down adjacent teeth.
 The dental preparation of healthy teeth can undermine their integrity and lead to further problems later on.
 In addition to preservation of the adjacent teeth, the implant also prevents the loss of bone in the area of the missing tooth.
 Immediately following the loss of a tooth the bone begins to melt away.
 Replacing the tooth with an implant restores function to the bone and prevents the resorption of the bone.